esciencecenter-digital-skills/python-intermediate-development-gitlab/_episodes/42-software-reuse.md

 A big advantage of them is that they can be read as plain-text files or as source files for rendering them with formatting structures, and are very quick to write.
-GitHub provides a very useful [guide to writing Markdown][github-markdown] for its repositories.
+GitHub provides a very useful [guide to writing Markdown][github-markdown] that also applies to GitLab.

 Let us start writing `README.md` using a text editor of your choice and add the following line.